MattFiler/OpenCAGE/README.md

 ## Using the tools

-Learning the abilities of every node in LegendPlugin is an entirely separate tutorial, but frankly it's just easier to pick up as you mess around with it and experement different combinations of node groups and parameters.
+Learning the abilities of every node in LegendPlugin is an entirely separate tutorial, but frankly it's just easier to pick up as you mess around with it and experiment different combinations of node groups and parameters.
 This tutorial will however show you how to use PackagingTool to export the behaviour trees, LegendPlugin to modify them, and PackagingTool to then reimport them back to the game.

 <div style="float: right; width: 100%; max-width: 500px; margin-left: 20px;">